 2. Major Duties and Tasks of a Journalist

 Collaborating with other senior editors and following editorial policies, making decisions on the specific content of publications.

 Critically discuss current events in the newspaper's editorial section, and review films, books, and plays.

 Conduct research and compose technical, information-based content with documentation for manuals, handbooks, textbooks, and multimedia products.

-Write news reports, articles, commentaries, and feature stories for journals, magazines, journals, newspapers, radio and television on topics of public interest.
+Write news reports, articles, commentaries, and feature stories for journals, magazines, newspapers, radio and television on topics of public interest.

 Conduct research to provide background information for articles.

 Choose an advertising strategy by consulting management and clients and studying products to identify key selling points.

 Write advertisements for billboards, cinema screens, shop displays, catalogues, radio, press, and television.

 Review copy for publication to verify that it follows established grammar rules, accuracy, format and style, content probability, legality, and the story's coherence.